Rhys-sg/Population-Genetics/README.md

 ## Usage:

-For example cases, see pop_gen_interface.ipynb.
+For example cases, see example.ipynb.

 This file includes examples for different parameters for running the simulation.
 It includes applications for simple Hardy–Weinberg models, specified and randomly generated genotype data.